The Films of Edmund Goulding

 The Great Lie (1941)

-He was preparing the groundwork, having co-written the screenplay, for 1943’s Old Acquaintance when he faked a heart attack so that he would not have to work with her a fifth time.
+He was preparing the groundwork, having co-written the screenplay, for 1943’s Old Acquaintance, when he faked a heart attack so that he would not have to work with her a fifth time.
 He was replaced by director Vincent Sherman, who did a fine job.
 Goulding retained his screenwriting credit.

 Nightmare Alley

-The original Nightmare Alley, a 1947 American film noir starring Tyrone Power and featuring Joan Blondell, Coleen Gray, and Helen Walker, was directed by Goulding and based on the 1946 novel of the same name written by William Lindsay Graham.
+The original Nightmare Alley, a 1947 American film noir starring Tyrone Power and featuring Joan Blondell, Coleen Gray, and Helen Walker, was directed by Goulding and based on the 1946 novel of the same name written by William Lindsay Gresham.
 Power, wishing to expand beyond the romantic and swashbuckler roles that brought him to fame, requested that 20th Century Fox’s studio chief, Darryl F. Zanuck, buy the rights to the novel so he could star as the unsavory lead, The Great Stanton, a scheming carnival barker.
 Although not a financial success upon its original release, it is now regarded as a film noir classic and a triumph for Goulding.
-The movie boasted career-best performances from Power and Blondell and a memorable one from Walker, who plays a corrupt psychologist.
+The movie boasted career-best performances from Power and Blondell, as well as a memorable one from Walker, who plays a corrupt psychologist.
 A car crash and the accompanying scandal ended Walker’s career two years later.

 Edmund Goulding